Best Home Security Systems for Vacation Homes in 2026

 Vivint’s Prices

 Now here’s where some of the wind comes out of the sails.
 These systems are not cheap.
-Vivint is comparable to ADT in that you’re going to pay for your equipment costs over the term of your contract, but that equipment isn’t exactly affordable.
-I have more about this in my guide to Vivint’s prices; cameras start at $250 each, sensors range from $50 to $100 a piece, and smart devices all cost over $100.
+Vivint is comparable to ADT in that you can pay for your equipment costs over the term of your contract, but Vivint’s equipment costs more.
+I have more about this in my guide to Vivint’s prices; cameras start at around $250 each, sensors range from $50 to $100 a piece, and smart devices cost $100 or more.

 For context, you can get an entire SimpliSafe system for the cost of one Outdoor Camera Pro.
 If it’s in the budget, though, a Vivint system really does bring the wow factor.
 Not only are they one of the best professionally installed and monitored systems around, they’re also just cool.